Public Forum terms and conditions

 Attendance

-Members of the public may make written submissions or oral submissions in person at the Council Chamber.
+Members of the public may make written submissions, oral submissions in person at the Council Chamber or oral submissions by Zoom.

-This application (or written submission) must be received by 5pm on the business day before the public forum, must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak ‘for’ or ‘against’ the item.
+The application form must clearly state whether the person intends to speak in the Council Chamber or via Zoom.
+The form also must identify the item of business on the agenda of the Council meeting they wish to speak on, and whether they wish to speak ‘for’ or ‘against’ the relevant officer’s recommendation for the item.

 Refusal of applications